EpistasisLab/gecco2018-new-benchmarking-standards/README.md

 <img src="images/ryan.jpg" width="200px" align="left" style="margin-right:10px" />

-[Dr. Urbanowicz](http://www.ryanurbanowicz.com/) is a research associate with a Ph.D in Genetics from Dartmouth College and a Masters of Bioengineering from Cornell University.
-His research focuses on the development of rule-based machine learning methods for complex bioinformatics problems and complex data simulation for proper algorithm evaluation and comparison.
-At GECCO he has authored two best papers, and organized the rule-based machine learning workshop and tutorial for 4 years each.
+[Dr. Urbanowicz](http://www.ryanurbanowicz.com/) is an Assistant Professor of Informatics in the Perelman School of Medicine at the University of Pennsylvania.
+He received a Ph.D in Genetics from Dartmouth College and a Bachelors and Masters of Bioengineering from Cornell University.
+His research focuses on the development of data mining and machine learning methodologies for interpretably modeling complex patterns of association.
+He has specialized in areas including rule-based machine learning methods for complex bioinformatics problems, feature selection methodologies, and complex data simulation for proper algorithm evaluation and comparison.
+At GECCO he has authored two best papers, and organized a number of workshops and tutorial over the last decade.

 <br /><br/><br />